 - Or worse, it can the racism deeply rooted in the hearts of those in power.
 When living hate and ignorance are carrying a weapon or a badge, it leads it murder.
 Sadly, there is no other word to describe that.

 As I said, I personally don’t have the answers, I’m just as lost and scared.
-But whenever I feel like that, there is usually one thing to do: educating myself.
+But whenever I feel like that, there is usually one thing to do: educate myself.

 I was born a black man on a French island in the Caribbean called Martinique.
 Although I could never really know the insecurity, the fear of being black in the United States where racism is still at the deepest roots of the culture, I know a bit of the pain my community had to go through in history.

 My ancestors were slaves, taken a thousand miles away from their birthplace to die, to suffer, to work so that the Western world could get richer.
 But they fought, relentlessly to end this cycle and to build a better world for their children.
 Yet, probably like you, today I live with some amount of privileges (being French, being free) and don’t take enough time to educate myself about their suffering, about their fights, their values, and their history.
 And that’s what I want to start doing more.I love my history, I love my culture, I love my people, I love me.

 If you, like me, are wondering what you can do RIGHT NOW to end the cycle of hate and racism not just in America but in the rest of the world, then we need to learn.
 We need to sit down and take the time to give attention, to understand, to feel.
 I know it is not enough, but here are a few resources I found, to this point, to help (including donations, sources, petitions, etc) :